BRCA mutation

 Mutations can be inherited from either parent and may be passed on to both sons and daughters.
 Each child of a genetic carrier, regardless of sex, has a 50% chance of inheriting the mutated gene from the parent who carries the mutation.
 As a result, half of the people with BRCA gene mutations are male, who would then pass the mutation on to 50% of their offspring, male or female.
 The risk of BRCA-related breast cancers for men with the mutation is higher than for other men, but still low.
 However, BRCA mutations can increase the risk of other cancers, such as colon cancer, pancreatic cancer, and prostate cancer.

 Methods to diagnose the likelihood of a patient with mutations in BRCA1 and BRCA2 getting cancer were covered by patents owned or controlled by Myriad Genetics.
-Myriad's business model of exclusively offering the diagnostic test led to Myriad growing from being a startup in 1994 to being a publicly traded company with 1200 employees and about $500M in annual revenue in 2012; it also led to controversy over high prices and the inability to get second opinions from other diagnostic labs, which in turn led to the landmark Association for Molecular Pathology v.
+Myriad's business model of exclusively offering the diagnostic test led to Myriad growing from being a startup in 1994 to being a publicly traded company with 1200 employees and about $500 million in annual revenue in 2012; it also led to controversy over high prices and the inability to get second opinions from other diagnostic labs, which in turn led to the landmark Association for Molecular Pathology v.
 Myriad Genetics lawsuit.

-Biallelic and homozygous inheritance of a BRCA gene leads to a severe form of Fanconi anemia, and is embryonically lethal in the majority of the cases.
+Biallelic and homozygous inheritance of a defective BRCA gene leads to a severe form of Fanconi anemia, and is embryonically lethal in the majority of cases.

 Health effects

 Women with deleterious mutations in either the BRCA1 or BRCA2 genes have a high risk of developing breast and/or ovarian cancer.
-Because different studies look at different populations, and because different types of mutations have somewhat different risks, the risk is best expressed as a range, rather than a single number.
+Because different studies examine different populations, and because different types of mutations have somewhat different risks, the risk is best expressed as a range, rather than a single number.

 Approximately 50% to 65% of women born with a deleterious mutation in BRCA1 will develop breast cancer by age 70, and 35% to 46% will develop ovarian cancer by age 70.
 Approximately 40% to 57% of women with a deleterious mutation in BRCA2 will develop breast cancer by age 70, and 13% to 23% will develop ovarian cancer by age 70.

 Women with a breast cancer associated with a BRCA mutation have up to a 40% probability of developing a new primary breast cancer within 10 years following initial diagnosis if they did not receive tamoxifen treatment or have an oophorectomy.
 The woman's ten-year risk for ovarian cancer is also increased by 6-12% under these conditions.

-Statistics for BRCA-related ovarian cancer typically encompass not only cancer of the ovaries themselves, but also peritoneal cancer and the very rare, but somewhat easier to detect, cancer of the Fallopian tubes.
-Women with a BRCA mutation have more than 100 times the normal rate of Fallopian tube cancer.
-These three types of these cancers can be difficult to distinguish in their advanced stages.
+Statistics for BRCA-related ovarian cancer typically encompass not only cancer of the ovaries themselves, but also peritoneal cancer and the very rare, but somewhat easier to detect, cancer of the fallopian tubes.
+Women with a BRCA mutation have more than 100 times the normal rate of fallopian tube cancer.
+These three types of cancer can be difficult to distinguish in their advanced stages.